Property damage liability car insurance

 First, you should ask yourself if you have enough coverage in case of an incident occurring.
-If you cause damage to others, liability coverage protects you, but it does not cover you, your passengers or your car.
+If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers or your car.
 It is mandatory in nearly all states.

-The basic insurance requirements in most states include Property Damage Liability and Bodily Injury Liability.
-There are limits associated with each Liability coverage and it is always recommended that you protect yourself to the fullest by getting the highest limits that you can afford.
-You can comply with state insurance laws by just buying minimum coverage amounts, but if you cause a serious accident, especially if there is more than one car involved that you hit, minimum limits can easily be exceeded.
+The basic insurance requirements in most states include property damage liability and bodily injury liability.
+There are limits associated with each liability coverage and it is always recommended that you protect yourself to the fullest by getting the highest limits you can afford.
+You can comply with state car insurance laws by just buying minimum coverage amounts, but if you cause a serious accident, especially if there is more than one car involved, minimum limits can easily be exceeded.
 This means you're on the hook for paying for damages.

 Claims for bodily injury may be for such things as medical bills, loss of income or pain and suffering.